 Your family will love the chance to stay at Dunkery, which enjoys fantastic views towards North Hill and Minehead Old Town.
 Dunkery is a spacious bungalow that has been extended and modernised throughout to provide a high standard of accommodation.
 It has three lovely bedrooms, an enclosed garden and an open-plan layout that works well for families, couples and friends.
 Minehead's beach, harbour, esplanade and the start of South West Coast Path are a 20 minute walk (or 5 minute drive), as is the border of Exmoor National Park.
 One well-behaved dog is welcome.

-The Pippins is nicely presented throughout and provides the perfect self-catering retreat for couples looking to enjoy everything the Exmoor National Park and Somerset coastline has to offer.
+The Pippins is a detached Bungalow, nicely presented throughout and provides the perfect self-catering retreat for couples looking to enjoy everything the Exmoor National Park and Somerset coastline has to offer.
 Nestling in the grounds of Cedar House on the edge of the Somerset village of Old Cleeve close to Minehead, the cottage has been awarded 4 Star Gold status by EnjoyEngland and provides a home from home and base for exploring the surrounding stunning countryside.
 Tourist board rating: 4 Star Gold

 The Bramleys offers self-catering for four guests in two bedrooms and sits on the edge of the Somerset village of Old Cleeve, close to the popular seaside resort of Minehead on the coast.
 Perfect for families or friends looking for a seaside holiday and base for exploring the many attractions of the area, including Exmoor National Park close by and the West Somerset Steam Railway.
 Relax, walk, cycle or explore - the area offers something for everyone.
 Tourist board rating: 4 Star